 NOAA Education Resources Page - Links to a variety of lesson plans, videos, and activities related to marine topics.
 Covers everything from tsunamis to coral reefs to fisheries.
 Make sure to check out the Office of Ocean Exploration & Research under the Education Programs tab for near real-time access to a series of multidisciplinary ocean explorations.
 It also provides compelling imagery, video, and topical essays related to the ocean, along with lesson plans, career information and puzzles.

 USGS Education - Why is ocean water salty?
-Explore the USGS K-6 and learn the answer to this and other questions about water, erosion, earthquakes, tsunamis and much more.
+Explore the USGS Education Pages and learn the answer to this and other questions about water, erosion, earthquakes, tsunamis and much more.

 WISE - The Watershed and Invasive Species Education program is dedicated to helping teachers learn about emerging watershed issues, which can be used as tools to engage students in science learning and community action.